SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

    because you should be able to run `cxf/distribution/src/main/release/bin/wsdl2java -help` successfully.

-1. Download the Services:
+2. Download the Services:
    CXF works by first ingesting and parsing the entire XSD that a SOAP service uses before being able to start the server.
 This slows down things a little bit, for about 15 seconds to several minutes depending on the service.
 There are two different ways to download the services that Tyler uses:
    1. The Tyler specific services.
 These are EfmUserService and EfmFirmService: just download them as a single WSDL!
-      The [main page](https://example.tylerhost.net/efm/EFMUserService.svc) is kind enough to tell us that:
+      The main page (<https://jurisdiction-env.tylerhost.net/efm/EFMUserService.svc>) is kind enough to tell us that:

       > You can also access the service description as a single file

-      So you should just download [that file](https://example.tylerhost.net/EFM/EFMUserService.svc?singleWsdl) for all of the services that you are using.
+      So you should just download that file at <https://jurisdiction-env.tylerhost.net/EFM/EFMUserService.svc?singleWsdl>. for all of the services that you are using.

    2. The ECF services: XsdDownloader.
 These services are externally defined outside of Tyler, so there isn't